MrMisc/Earthquake-Data-Distributions/README.md

 A more nuanced or fine grained attempt at classifying based off of magnitude instead of our 1.0 magnitude ranges may be appropriate for a future experimentation.

+## Concluding remarks

+Generally, it was determined that as opposed to an exponential distribution, inter-arrival times appear to fit the Gamma distribution better, at least for the GEONET datasets for both 100 and 500 day samples.
+It is arguable that aside from gamma, or a standardized beta distribution (which is not usually a practical application), the exponential distribution is the next best fit for the data.
+Notice that an 'IRIS' dataset was mentioned in this simple showcase.
+This repository in fact has the equivalent IRIS databases imported to compare with the GEONET databases for the same time periods for the reader's curiousity.
+The corresponding R files that conduct the analysis and Python file(watch.py) used to extract the information are available for you as well.

+An interesting feature of exponential functions to take note of, is that the sum of various independent exponential variables, tends to lead to a Gamma distribution!
+Add to the fact that earthquakes, especially of higher magnitudes, cause **aftershocks**, which are smaller magnitude versions of the original earthquake originating from the same, adjacent or at least similar faulting structure.